Championship club Brentford release Moses Odubajo | Goal.com

 Championship club Brentford release Moses Odubajo

-Championship club Brentford have released right-back Moses Odubajo following the expiry of his contract.
+Championship club Brentford have released right-back Moses Odubajo after his contract with the club expired.

 The 25-year-old initially joined the Bees in 2014 before leaving for Hull City the following year, where he helped the Tigers gain promotion to the Premier League as 2016 Championship Playoff champions.

-He suffered a serious knee injury 2016/17 pre-season which ruled him out of the entire Premier League season.
-After a lengthy spell on the sidelines, the right-back returned from the setback in March 2018.
+He suffered a serious knee injury 2016/17 pre-season which ruled him out of the entire Premier League season, but after a lengthy spell on the sidelines, the right-back returned from the setback in March 2018.

 In his quest to get his career back on track, Odubajo returned to the Griffin Park as a free agent last summer by signing a one-year contract with the option of a further year.